 Throughout the 20th. century our life-giving legacy continues in exceptional Clares like Marie Imelda of the Eucharist, born and raised right here in Marlboro, Massachusetts.
 Her community in Canada wrote of her exceptional holiness.
 And we see it in a biography written by our sisters in Africa concerning 24 year old Sister Clare of the Eucharist who died of cancer in 1984.

-The women who follow Clare today strive to be “models and examples” of Gospel poverty and prayer, that Clare wanted us to be, and to offer the service of loving intercession with God for the needs of all.
-But we want to renew, strengthen and celebrate the expression of our contemplative form of life in this grace-filled time in which we Clares of Boston are privileged to live, so that it will be an ever greater source of life for our city and our world.
+The women who follow Clare today strive to be the “models and examples” of Gospel poverty and prayer Clare taught us to be.
+It is up to those of us living her way today to renew, strengthen and celebrate the expression of our contemplative form of life in this grace-filled time in which we Clares of Boston are privileged to live, so that we, too, may be a source of life for our city and our world.

 Our Holy Father, Pope Francis, is calling upon contemplative nuns today to be “beacons for the Church.
 We are being summoned to be, as Clare would have us be, “mirrors and examples” for others of the union with God for which people are longing.